What Is The Difference Between Injection Molding And Silicone Compression Molding?

 1. What is injection molding?

 Injection molding is a manufacturing process that allows for parts to be produced in large volumes.
 This process involves injecting materials into a closed mold.
-It is typically used as a mass production process to manufacture thousands of identical items.
+The LSR material is injected into the mold, quickly filled by high pressure, cooled and molded, one-time molding with high precision It is typically used as a mass production process to manufacture thousands of identical items.
 Injection molding materials include metals, glasses, elastomers and polymers.

 An injection molding machine uses terms polymers that are heated up and injected into a mold.